jscoq/jscoq/README.md

 $ make # -j as desired
 ````

+  A tip is to edit $(COQDIR)/theories/Init/Prelude.v and comment out extraction_plugin & recdef_plugin.

 * Edit `COQDIR` in `Makefile` to point to the directory where Coq is.

 * Typing